xucong-zhang/data-preprocessing-gaze/README.md

 After 2017, all of my gaze estimation papers (listed on my personal webpage and google scholar) conducted the experiments on the normalized MPIIFaceGaze dataset downloaded from [our website](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/gaze-based-human-computer-interaction/its-written-all-over-your-face-full-face-appearance-based-gaze-estimation/), which does not use the scaling factor on the gaze direction.
 We directly compare our later methods with the number reported in [5] for the MPIIFaceGaze dataset due to the fact that these numbers are in the original camera space.
 However, we did not update experiment results for the MPIIGaze dataset [3] and the TPAMI extension [6], since it was already published.
 In other words, the gaze estimation errors reported in MPIIGaze [3] and [6] are in the scaled normalized space, and they are not directly comparable to results in the MPIIFaceGaze paper [5] which are in the original camera space.
 BTW, the main difference between MPIIGaze and MPIIFaceGaze is that MPIIGaze only has the eye region, and MPIIFaceGaze has the full-face images.

+Seonwook Park improved the data normalization with a better head pose estimation in [7], and he made effort to make the GazeCapture dataset [8] to a the same normalized space.
+The pre-processing code can be found in the [Github code](https://github.com/swook/faze_preprocess/tree/5c33caaa1bc271a8d6aad21837e334108f293683).

 In principle, you are free to develop your gaze estimation method with any pre-processing in your favor, as long as the comparison of different methods used the same process.
-Using data normalization or not, using scaling factor on gaze direction or not, does not affect the ranking of method performances.
-It is only caused problems when comparing methods with different pre-processing that we should pay attention to.
+Using data normalization or not, using scaling factor on gaze direction or not, does not affect the performance ranking of methods.
+It only causes problems when comparing methods with different pre-processing that we should pay attention to.

 ### References